-In EMBRACE, you will work with fellow classmates to compassionately support one another, and the school at large, to improve the overall health for self and community.
-The class will include activities that promote selfesteem, stress reduction, building trust, and recognizing and working with diversity.
-Students will actively investigate the greatest needs (i.e. anxiety, stress, selfharm, media mayhem, unhealthy relationships, suicide, dependence, and bullying), identify causes/why's, and advocate for best solutions and prevention.
-Students will gain training and skills that promote acceptance, inclusivity, and mindfulness to create supportive and positive changes for a healthier environment.
-The overall mission is to increase helpseeking behaviors and promote connections between peers and caring adults so that when times get hard students will identify their sources of strength to be resilient.
+Credits: .5 Health 1 In EMBRACE, you will work with fellow classmates to compassionately support one another, and the school at large, to improve the overall health for self and community.
+The class will include activities that promote self- esteem, stress reduction, building trust, and recognizing and working with diversity.
+Students will actively investigate the greatest needs (i.e. anxiety, stress, self- harm, media mayhem, unhealthy relationships, suicide, drug dependence, and bullving), identify the causes/why's, and advocate for best solutions and prevention.
+Students will gain training and skills that promote acceptance, inclusivity, and mindfulness tocreate supportive and positive changes for a healthier environment.
+The overall mission is to increase help- seeking behaviors and promote connections between peers and caring adults so that when times get hard students will identify their sources of strength to be resilient.
 So, EMBRACE this opportunity to be a part of something unique and life-changing!

-First Aid, CPR & Beyond PE400SEL9T
+First Aid, CPR & Beyond

+PE400SEL9T

-Welcome to First Aid/CPR & Beyond!
+Credit: .5 Health/Fine Art Welcome to First Aid/CPR & Beyond!
 I can't wait for you to fall in love with this exciting, hands-on, skills you will use for a life-time, eye opening, jaw dropping, practical class.
 Have you ever witnessed a person getting injured?
 Ever wondered how you would deal with a survival situation?
 Do you have a war-wound story of your own?
 Of course you do.
 That is why this class is so practical.
 Injuries are inevitable, so learning the skills to identify, prevent and treat most first aid situations is something you can take from this class and use the rest of your life!
-This course will also enable you the opportunity to gain certification by Medic First Aid in Adult, Child and Infant CPR and First Aid and Automated External Defibrillation.
-There is a large Outdoor Survival and Wilderness First Aid section as well.
-You can gain certification in Wilderness First Aid which is a remarkable addition to your resume.
+This course will also enable you the opportunity to gain certification by Medic First Aid in Adult, Child and Infant CPR and First Aid and Automated Ex- ternal Defibrillation.
+Outdoor Survival and Wilderness First Aid section is included as well.
 Be ready for the Great Outdoors by learning the ins and outs of snow shelter building, avalanche safety and training, how to start a fire or collect water in a survival circumstance.
-Bottom line, this course can offer you the assurance of knowing that you have the skills necessary to help save a life... maybe even your own!
+Bottom line, this course can offer you the assurance of knowingthat you have the skills necessary to help save a life... maybe even your own!

-\ College Credits: KCC (Klamath Community College) - HEA 252 - 3 credits \ Certifications: CPR/First Aid/AED and Wilderness First Aid
+College Credits: KCC (Klamath Community College) - HEA 252 - 3 credits Certifications: CPR/First Aid/AED